rubenspgcavalcante/angular-amd-styleguide/README.md

 ```

-Then, you'll have your require js main file, where you describe you dependencies and shim configurations:
+Then, you'll have your requireJS main file, where you describe you dependencies and shim configurations:

 ```javascript
 require.config({